 Another scenario would involve a situation in which you did not have auto insurance when you were pulled over, but you then secured such insurance after the fact.
 In this case, some courts will allow the ticket to be amended to some lesser violation so that no points are accumulated on your (newly acquired) insurance policy.

 Either way, it is always a good idea to seek legal representation whenever you are pulled over by a police officer, and are issued a citation of any kind.
-The affordable St. Louis traffic ticket attorneys at Brinkman & Alter, LLC have been making sure our client’s rights are protected for years.
+The affordable St. Louis traffic ticket attorneys at The Law Office of Jennifer Alter-Rieken have been making sure our client’s rights are protected for years.
 Our goal is to get you the best outcome possible, and you back on the road driving again with a clear record.